It’s time to get moving if your dog has too much “eye”.

 To a greater or lesser degree, border collies use “eye” (a particularly intense and assertive stare) to move stock.
-In some dogs the look is very exaggerated while other dogs work with their heads up and don’t appear to be using eye at all.
+In some dogs the look is very exaggerated while other dogs work with their heads up, and don’t appear to be using eye at all.
 Sticky dogs – dogs that “stick” while they’re working – are often described as having too much eye.

 Either type of dog is perfectly capable of getting the job done.

-But when a handler finds, or more often is told, that their dog has “too much eye” it can seem like a big problem.
-The dog works in a stop-start fashion, frequently “sticking” on the point of balance, but it can be improved, and it isn’t difficult if you understand what’s happening.
+But when a handler finds, or more often is told, that their dog has too much eye it can sound like a big problem.
+The dog works in a stop-start fashion, frequently “sticking” on the point of balance.
+But too much eye can be improved, and it isn’t difficult if you understand what’s happening.

-If your dog has an excellent stop – but won’t get up again – the chances are that the problem is “eye”.
-This was exactly the problem we had with Mab, the subject of our Sticky Dogs! tutorial; Mab works with that typical stop-start action, sometimes rooted to the spot.
+If your dog has an excellent stop, but stays there, the problem is likely to be eye.
+This was exactly the problem we had with Mab, the subject of our Sticky Dogs! tutorial.
+Mab works with that typical stop-start action, sometimes seemingly rooted to the spot.

-Andy demonstrates that with a kind, encouraging, but assertive approach, the dog learns that it needs to keep moving to get the job done.
+In “Sticky Dogs” you’ll see that with a kind, encouraging but assertive approach, the dog learns that it needs to keep moving to get the job done.

-The emphasis in this tutorial is on movement, and often it’s the handler who needs to do the moving.
+The emphasis in this tutorial is on movement, and often it’s the handler who needs to move.

-To watch the tutorials you’ll need to be logged in as a paid member, and if you need more help, leave a comment or question on the tutorial page.
+To watch the tutorials you must be logged in as a paid member, and if you need more help, leave a comment or question on the tutorial page.

 Clear, inexpensive, sheep and cattle dog training instruction